ekedonald/1-Linux-Practice-Project/README.md

 ![top_command](./images/28.%20top%20command.png)

 ## 29. history:
-With history, the system will up to 500 previously executed commands, allowing you to reuse them without re-entering.
+With history, the system will display up to 500 previously executed commands, allowing you to reuse them without re-entering.
 Keep in mind that only users with sudo privileges can execute this command.
 How this utility runs also depends on Linux shell you use.
 To run it, enter the command below:

 ```bash
 history [option]